mehmettemizkan/mehmettemizkan/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React

-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mhtemizkan/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mehmettemizkan/)

 - 📫 How to reach me: [Medium](mhtemizkan.medium.com)